c4cs/c4cs.github.io/_commands/tools/tmux.md

 #### `tmux kill-session -t foo`

 Kills session named foo.
-To kill all sessions except for the current one, use tmux kill-session -a.
-To kill all sessions except for the session named foo, use tmux kill-session -a -t foo.
+To kill all sessions except for the current one, use `tmux kill-session -a`.
+To kill all sessions except for the session named foo, use `tmux kill-session -a -t foo`.

 #### `tmux list-commands`